-This is the first instalment in my 5-part series about Social Media Newsrooms – to read more about the series read my introductory article here.
+This is the fourth instalment in my 5-part series about Social Media Newsrooms – to read more about the series read my introductory article here.

 Parts 3, 4 and 5 of this series look at some specific suggestions for things you can do to make your Newsroom social, with some good and bad examples of where other companies have done so.
 Today I’m having a look at how to use your newsroom to support your social channels and in part 5 I will look at how to make your content more personal.